misakimichy/Redux-state-tree/README.md

     2) Add `<div>` with `id=app` so that you can update the element via JavaScript code.

     3) Add babel codes after index.js line in index.html.
-Make classes names `App`, `Todos` and `Goals`.
+Make three components names `App`, `Todos` and `Goals`.

     4) Create React ver of UI (The one you're seeing on the screen is written by vanilla JavaScript).

-    5) Use uncontrolled component for the Todo class input field.
+    5) Use uncontrolled component for the `Todo` component input field.
 For the onClick event of add buttons, create `addItem` function.
 What we wrote for adding item with JavaScript is dispatching the action.

     6) Pass `store` as `App`'s props.